Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/02 Introduction.md

 - **Finding Artifacts.** The characters gain a level when they obtain the Tome of Strahd, the [[5.
 Mechanics/Items/Sunsword (COS).md\|Sunsword]], or the [[5.
 Mechanics/Items/Holy Symbol Of Ravenkind (COS).md\|Holy Symbol of Ravenkind]].
 - **Defeating Villains.** The characters gain a level when they defeat the featured antagonist(s) in a location, such as the hags in Old Bonegrinder (chapter 6).
 - **Accomplishing Story Goals.** The characters gain a level when they accomplish something significant, such lighting the beacon of Argynvostholt (chapter 7), thwarting the druids' ritual atop Yester Hill (chapter 14), or forging an alliance with [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|Ezmerelda d'Avenir]] (appendix D).
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda d'Avenir]] (appendix D).

 Appendix B, "Death House," uses milestone awards by way of example.